yt-dlp/yt-dlp/README.md

     --test                           Download only part of video for testing extractors --load-pages                     Load pages dumped by --write-pages
     --youtube-print-sig-code         For testing youtube signatures
-    --allow-unplayable-formats       List unplayable formats also
+    --allow-unplayable-formats       List unplayable formats also.
+Implies `--simulate` and `--list-formats`.
     --no-allow-unplayable-formats    Default

 #### Old aliases